james-wandisco/snowflake-quickstart/README.md

 # snowflake-quickstart

 Replicating data from HDFS to Azure for Snowflake consumption.
+You can do this to become familiar with the Snowflake interface.
+Also includes some handy az cli commands for SAS key generation.

 ### Environment
 1. Build LDM on hadoop with Azure as a target.
 Azure target should have a adlsg2 storage account and container.